dortania/OpenCore-Post-Install/universal/iservices.md

 * For Apple contacting, there are 2 methods
   * Apple calls you: [Apple Support](https://getsupport.apple.com/).
 You must click on Apple ID and then select the iCloud, Facetime & Messages.
 Now, you should click on Talk to Apple Support Now and type your phone number
   * You can contact Apple for support and service as well, look for your country in the list and then make a phone call: [Apple Support Phone Numbers](https://support.apple.com/HT201232)

+## Are you on Big Sur or later?

+If you are on Big sur or later to solve the custom code error you will have to open the iMessage executable to verify your customer code and your email